sumeshsuse/com.reev.ui.api.automation/README.md

-# Cypress E2E Testing with Cucumber BDD
+# REEV - Cypress E2E Testing with Cucumber BDD

 This repository contains end-to-end (E2E) tests for the application, using **Cypress** for automation and **Cucumber BDD** for behavior-driven development (BDD) syntax.